johanberntsson/Vanyar/README.md

 ## Building the graphical version (z6)

-You will need Ozmoo to create the asset file for graphics and sound, in addition to the Inform compiler and PunyInform library that we installed for the z5 version.
+You will need Ozmoo to create the asset file for graphics, in addition to the Inform compiler and PunyInform library that we installed for the z5 version.
 To get Ozmoo, either clone its github archive on [https://github.com/johanberntsson/ozmoo](https://github.com/johanberntsson/ozmoo), or download the assets from latest release.

 To use Ozmoo some additional software is needed; the ACME cross assembler, the Exomizer file compression program, Ruby and Python.
 For more instructions, refer to Ozmoo's README and manual.